Serein

-If you have ever conducted a sexual harassment workshop you could not have missed the most popular expression amongst your attendees.
+Have ever conducted a sexual harassment workshop?
+You could not have missed the most popular expression amongst your attendees.
 Apart from the HR leaders who are enthusiastic about it and the founders who nod vigorously because they want a hassle free, open environment, most of your audience care very little.

 It’s not because they are bad people and like to harass others in their free time.
 It’s mainly because they do not think these things happen often enough.
 Very few of us work in TERI after all.
 Most men are also uncomfortable with the talk of physical harassment of any sort.